maddycpierce/ecommerce-pattern-library/_products/classic-surf-bikini-top.md

 ---
 title: "Classic Surf Bikini Top"
 description: |
   High neck with solid colour design.
-Surf easy knowing that this bikini top is designed for sport wear, and can be work as an athletic top or bikini.
+Surf easy knowing that this bikini top is designed for sport wear, and can be worn as an athletic top or bikini.
 non_conflict: true
 image: "/images/products/classic-surf-bikini-top.jpg"
 price: $65.00 CAD